orbeon/orbeon-forms-doc/configuration/advanced/client-error-handling.md

 ## JavaScript event handler

 Orbeon Forms exposes a custom JavaScript event: `ORBEON.xforms.Events.errorEvent`.

+By default a dialog is shown to the user when an error is intercepted.
+If you prefer to show your own dialog or to implement some other behavior in case of error,  most likely you will want to:

+- Disable the default error dialog by setting the [`oxf.xforms.show-error-dialog`](../../xforms/error-handling.md#error-dialog) property to `false`.
+- Register your own listener on `ORBEON.xforms.Events.errorEvent`.

 You can register your own listener on that event, and when fired, send users to a page you choose, as done in the following snippet, which sends users to the Orbeon home page:

 ```javascript
 ORBEON.xforms.Events.errorEvent.subscribe(function(eventName, eventData) {